A B C D E F G H I J M N O P R S T V W

 Aged Trial Balance

 A report that reflects the original invoice amount while aging the net balance that remains outstanding.
-Aging refers to breaking down the balances by the amount of time passed between the date
+Aging refers to breaking down the balances by the amount of time passed between the date of sale and the date of the balance sheet.

 Agreed-Upon Procedures Engagement